 Whey is also believed to be gender-biased and hence not suited for women.
 Which couldn’t be further from the truth.
 Ladies reading this, please do yourself the favor of having an open mind when it comes to whey and trying before you decide.

 It might not suit you, but if it does (and that’s a high-probability outcome), the benefits are immense.

 But over time it has become a trusted friend on my fitness journey.
 I keep a jar at work and I carry it in a pouch when I travel.
-It’s both a tasty snack and my insurance against unavailability of protein-rich food.
-I always have 1-scoop in cold water right after gym.
-And sometimes, when my calorie-quota allows it, I also have it as a tasty shake with soy milk + banana + strawberries + cocoa.
+It’s both a tasty snack and my insurance against the unavailability of protein-rich food.
+I always have 1-scoop in cold water right after the gym.
+And sometimes, when my calorie quota allows it, I also have it as a tasty shake with soy milk + banana + strawberries + cocoa.